Davraph/BTreal_estate_Django/README.md

 # PropShop Ecommerce Website With Django + React

-Live Demo can be viewed at https://www.buildproshop.com/
+Live Demo can be viewed at:

-This project is from my Django + React collaboration wih Brad Traversy.
-Full Course: https://www.udemy.com/course/django-with-react-an-ecommerce-website/?couponCode=387F19CD4087385E87C1

 # Features